cestpasphoto/alpha-zero-general/README.md

 2 player Azul has been added to the framework and a reasonably strong ai has been trained for the 2 player version.
 I would love for it to get stronger though!

+### Kingdomino

+2 player Kingdomino has also been added but the AI isn't very strong, maybe the number of moves is too much for it.

 ### Splendor

 ![Sample game of Splendor](splendor/sample_game.gif)